camwebb/akflora/pages_md/blog2.md

 one I frequently revisit.)

-Short of comparing every pair of names by hand, some sort of computational tool is need to determine if a name in database A is the same as in database B.  Much thought has gone into this problem (e.g., [Boyle et al. 2013](http://dx.doi.org/10.1186/1471-2105-14-16), [Rees 2014](https://dx.doi.org/10.1371%2Fjournal.pone.0107510), [Horn 2016](https://dx.doi.org/10.3897%2FBDJ.4.e7971), [Patterson et al. 2016](https://dx.doi.org/10.3897%2FBDJ.4.e8080)).
-Solutions can involve both ‘fuzzy matching’ (finding a match when not all members of a string are identical, similar to [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi)ing nucleotides), and the applications of rules (such as checking against a list of author abbreviations).
+Short of comparing every pair of names by hand, some sort of computational tool is needed to determine if a name in database A is the same as in database B.  Much thought has gone into this problem (e.g., [Boyle et al. 2013](http://dx.doi.org/10.1186/1471-2105-14-16), [Rees 2014](https://dx.doi.org/10.1371%2Fjournal.pone.0107510), [Horn 2016](https://dx.doi.org/10.3897%2FBDJ.4.e7971), [Patterson et al. 2016](https://dx.doi.org/10.3897%2FBDJ.4.e8080)).
+Solutions can involve both ‘fuzzy matching’ (finding a match when not all characters of a string are identical, similar to [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi)ing nucleotides), and the applications of rules (such as checking against a list of author abbreviations).